janaagaard75/skoleglaede-nu-pung/README.md

   - 4000 to start with
   - No need for a reser QR code
 - Persist the state when the app is restarted
+- Buttons that look like the ones on Skoleglæde.nu
 - Actual hash check
+- Sound effects
-- TestFlight.
+- TestFlight
-- How is this done on Android?
+- Equivalent for TestFlight on Android
 - Persist the state when the app is updated(?)